 My dad passed away unexpectedly a few years ago, and this year it hit me hard.
 I’ve been learning how to deal with death, and wanted to share my experience.

-I know this topic isn’t everyone’s cup of tea, but part of making videos consistently every single week is that…sometimes I have to make them about what is going on in my head.
-I didn’t make videos for over 2 years because so much had happened and I didn’t know how to write about it or white to say.
+I know this topic isn’t everyone’s cup of tea, but part of posting consistently every single week is that…sometimes I have to write about what is going on in my head.

-This blog and YouTube channel is an outlet for me—so thanks for letting me share.
+This blog is an outlet for me—so thanks for letting me share.

 When my dad passed away, I was attending weekly therapy sessions for a while.
 I found it extremely helpful, but its not always very affordable.
 BetterHelp is an affordable therapy option and takes place online.
 So, if you need help working through grief and you’re not sure where to start, then they might be a resource for you.